Isa-vital/SerpoAI/docs/SerpoAI_Smart_Contract_SRD.md

 - Bug fixes for delivered features
 - Minor adjustments to deployed contracts (parameter changes only — not logic changes)
 - Backend/frontend bug fixes
-- Grid bot connector fixes if an exchange API changes during the support period
+- Grid bot connector fixes if an exchange or broker API changes during the support period

 **NOT included during free support:**
 - New features or functionality not listed in Section 3
-- New exchange connectors beyond Binance, KuCoin, Bybit
+- New exchange/broker connectors beyond the 8 delivered (Binance, KuCoin, Bybit, OANDA, FXCM, MT5, Interactive Brokers, Alpaca)
-- Forex or stock market integrations
-- Design or UX redesign
+- Design or UX changes beyond the delivered web platform
 - Performance optimization beyond original specifications

 ### 13.2 After Free Support Period